bmc/brizzled/source/_posts/2012-02-06-a-sublime-text-2-plugin-to-set-the-syntax-from-the-file-name.markdown

 title: "A Sublime Text 2 Plugin to Set the Syntax from the File Name"
 date: 2012-02-06 14:35
 comments: true
-categories: ['Sublime Text 2', syntax, editing, programming]
+categories: ['Sublime Text 2', syntax highlighting, editing, programming]
 ---

 A few months ago, I switched from [GNU Emacs][], which I've used for more than